Skip to main content

 There are two distinct categories of resuscitation treatment: Basic Life Support, BLS and Advanced Life Support, ALS.
 While BLS consists of basic first-aid measures that can be performed by laypersons, ALS comprises more complex medical interventions that require specially trained personnel.

-The European Resuscitation Council (ERC), represented in Germany by the German Resuscitation Council (GRC) sets out the guidelines for resuscitation measures.2 The following guidelines apply to BLS:
+The European Resuscitation Council (ERC) sets out the guidelines for resuscitation measures.5 The following guidelines apply to BLS:

 • 2.
 Call: Notify the emergency medical services.